KidsPeace

 KidsPeace offers services in Georgia, Indiana, Maine, Maryland, New York, North Carolina, Pennsylvania, and Virginia.

-KidsPeace was founded by the president of the predecessor to Bethlehem Steel Corporation, William Thurston, in response to a smallpox epidemic that had left many children in south Bethlehem, Pennsylvania, orphaned and homeless.
+KidsPeace was founded by William Thurston, president of the predecessor to Bethlehem Steel Corporation, in response to a smallpox epidemic that resulted in a number of orphaned and homeless children in southern Bethlehem, Pennsylvania.
 In 1895, Captain James Wiley donated a Salisbury Township (PA) home and 6 acre of surrounding land to the charity.
-Afterwards, the organization came to be known as "Wiley House" and remained so for many years, until it officially changed its name to "KidsPeace" in January 1992.
+The organization was later renamed 'Wiley House,' a name it retained for many years before officially becoming 'KidsPeace' in January 1992.

 Treatment programs

 KidsPeace provides a range of services to children in need of mental and behavioral health treatment, and to their families.

 The largest KidsPeace facility is its Orchard Hills Campus in Orefield, outside of Allentown, Pennsylvania.
 This 262-acre (106 ha) campus includes an inpatient children’s psychiatric hospital and several residential treatment programs.
-It also has amenities such as an Olympic-sized swimming pool, ropes course, apple orchard, playgrounds, gym with wrap-around track, multiple athletic fields, and recreation lounges.
-To educate the children in its care, KidsPeace utilizes its own private schools, staffed with specially trained teachers.
+The campus includes an Olympic-sized swimming pool, a ropes course, an apple orchard, playgrounds, a gym with a wrap-around track, multiple athletic fields, and recreation lounges.
+KidsPeace operates private schools for the children in its care, staffed with educators trained to work with its student population.

 At its Graham Lake Campus in Maine, KidsPeace provides residential treatment, autism spectrum disorders residential treatment, therapeutic day treatment, and a licensed, approved special-purpose school.
 It has five other offices around the state to provide services like foster care, a supported families program, a family visitation program, and outpatient mental health services.

 In Georgia, the KidsPeace Bowdon Campus is a 70-bed residential facility, with a separate unit that houses males aged 12–17 with sexual issues.
-The Georgia operation also provides therapeutic outpatient services.
+The Georgia facility also offers outpatient mental health services.
 The on-site KidsPeace School of Georgia is accredited through the Carroll County School System by the Southern Accreditation of Colleges and Schools (SACS).

 In 2015, KidsPeace School of Georgia received Bronze level recognition by U.S. News & World Report's listing of the best high schools in the nation.

 KidsPeace also provides foster care and community programs services through offices in Maine, New York, Pennsylvania, Maryland, Virginia, North Carolina, and Indiana.
 In 2016 the organization started Orchard Behavioral Health, an initiative to provide outpatient services for adults aged 21 to 65.

 KidsPeace is accredited by the Joint Commission in Georgia, North Carolina and Pennsylvania, and the Middle States Association of Colleges and Schools.

-KidsPeace does not discriminate in regard to admissions in terms of sex, race, creed, color, national origin, LEP (Limited English Proficiency), religious beliefs, disabilities, or handicapping conditions.

 According to the organization’s annual report, in 2018 KidsPeace served nearly 10,000 clients through its various programs.
 Since 1882, it has treated more than 200,000 children and adults in need.